akka/akka/akka-docs/src/main/paradox/remoting-artery.md

 All the communication between user defined remote actors are isolated from the channel of Akka internal messages so a large user message cannot block an urgent system message.
-While this provides good isolation for Akka services, all user communications by default happen through a shared network connection (an Aeron stream).
+While this provides good isolation for Akka services, all user communications by default happen through a shared network connection.
 When some actors send large messages this can cause other messages to suffer higher latency as they need to wait until the full message has been transported on the shared channel (and hence, shared bottleneck).
 In these cases it is usually helpful to separate actors that have different QoS requirements: large messages vs. low latency.